 Unified Architecture Working Group (Contact: jim.luth_at_schneider-electric.com)

 Responsible for defining, maintaining and improving the OPC UA specifications.
-Additionally, base architecture enhancements are evaluated for extensibility into other companion specifications (e.g. information modeling; adding native OPC UA data types).
+Additionally, base architecture enhancements are evaluated for extensibility into other companion specifications (e.g. information modelling; adding native OPC UA data types).
 The core UA working group has weekly electronic meetings and 3-4 Face2Face meetings per year.
 A number of expert sub-groups support the UA working group:

 - The Security group assures that OPC UA security mechanisms are always up to date.
 It also assesses security alerts or warnings.
 Membership includes OPC UA stack developers to assure that any issues are handled in a timely manner.